-Table 2.
-Indicators that have contributed to the Sustainable Development Goals.
-GOAL Contribution 12.
+GOAL Contribution 12 RESPONSIBLE CONSUMPTION AND PRODUCTION 12.
 Sustainable management and use of natural resources As a product of the thinning carried out in commercial stands and the release of defective trees, a part of this material has been used for fence posts corrals, and other wood needs for maintaining the infrastructure of the farms.
-With this, the RESPONSIBLE consumption of wood from forest species from natural forests has been reduced.
-CONSUMPTION ND PRODUCTION This raw material reduces the need to use plastic wood or cement posts and has the characteristic of being biodegradable or a source of energy such as firewood in homes in the territory.
-It has contributed to the protection of the native forest ecosystem characterized by being a gallery forest, and other hectares have been allocated for the protection of the water circuit and passive natural regeneration.
-New commercial forests have been established in areas that were previously CLIMATE ACTION dedicated to extensive and unmanaged livestock farming on degraded soils.
-These coverages have achieved the removal of significant quantities of CO2eq during the project implementation period.
+With this, the consumption of wood from forest species from natural forests has been reduced.
+This raw material reduces the need to use plastic wood or cement posts and has the characteristic of being biodegradable or a source of energy such as firewood in homes in the territory.
+It has contributed to the protection of the native forest ecosystem characterized by being a gallery forest, and other hectares have been allocated for the protection of 13 CLIMATE Action New commercial forests have been established in areas that were previously dedicated to extensive and unmanaged livestock farming on degraded soils.
+These coverages have achieved the removal of significant quantities of CO 2 eq during the project implementation period.
 A cumulative total over the current life of the Project of 124,915 tCO2.
+15 LIFE ON LAND The burning actions to which the project areas were subjected are eliminated and protocols for the acquisition of equipment for fire control are established, allowing the prevalence of the flora and fauna species of the region that were previously threatened by conflagrations. for grassland renewal.